emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 The singular `@model` argument is a special case of `@models`, provided as a convenience for the common case.
 Passing both `@model` and `@models` will be an error.
-(So would passing insufficient amount of models for the given route, as it already is today.)
+Passing insufficient amount of models for the given route, will continue to be an error.

 It is also possible to pass query params to the `{{link-to}}` component with the somewhat awkward `(query-params)` API.
 We propose to replace it with a